Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2024

+* **Factfulness** by *Hans Rosling*
+> Insightful perspectives into global medical advancements and the rise in prosperity worldwide.
+The author introduces a four-staged maturity level framework for global development (instead of the oversimplified "developing/developed" dichotomy) and uses this to communicate both advancements and challenges across nations.
+Key takeaway is that humanity has achieved dramatic net improvements over recent centuries, despite our overly negative worldview about global development.
 * **Race Against the Machine** by *Erik Brynjolfsson, Andrew McAfee"
 > A quick read that explores the impact of technology on (un-)employment.
 It was written in 2011 and primarily focuses on the global financial crisis, but we can observe a similar trend with the current AI hype.
 It is less than 100 pages, so I can highly recommend if you happen to be interested in these topics.
 * **Chaos Kings: How Wall Street Traders Make Billions in the New Age of Crisis** by *Scott Patterson*